-No. of Studies, No. of Overall EPC Assessment of Overall Key Question Observations (n), Design Summary of Findings Consistency/ Precision Reporting Bias Study Quality Body of Evidence Limitations Strength of Evidence Applicability Key Question 5 Harms of Treatment (anti- depressants) k=14 1 SER 1 RCT 9 large cohort studies 3 large case- control study N=4,759,822 2 nd gen. AD are associated w/ an increased risk of some serious AEs.
-Positive associations between AD & harms for preeclampsia (venlafaxine), postpartum hemorrhage (SSRIs [≥60d exposure], SNRIs), miscarriage (SSRIs 1 st tri.; SNRIs), perinatal death (SSRIs); preterm birth (SSRIs in 1 st and 2 nd tri., SNRIs), small for gestational age (SSRIs), infant seizures (SSRIs), serotonin withdrawal syndrome (SSRIs, SNRIs), neonatal respiratory distress (SSRIs), pulmonary HTN (SSRIs, particularly late in pregnancy), major malformations (SSRIs), and cardiac malformations (paroxetine, venlafaxine, bupropion).
+Key Question No. of Studies, No. of Observations (n), Design Summary of Findings Consistency/ Precision Reporting Bias Overall Study Quality Body of Evidence Limitations Applicability Key Question 5 Harms of Treatment (antidepressants) k=14 1 SER 1 RCT 9 large cohort studies 3 large case- control study N=4,759,822 (excluding studies in the SER) 2 nd gen. AD were associated w/ an increased risk of some serious AEs.
+Positive associations were reported between AD & harms for preeclampsia (venlafaxine), postpartum hemorrhage (SSRIs [≥60d exposure], SNRIs), miscarriage (SSRIs 1 st tri.; SNRIs), perinatal death (SSRIs); preterm birth (SSRIs in 1 st and 2 nd tri., SNRIs), small for gestational age (SSRIs), infant seizures (SSRIs), serotonin withdrawal syndrome (SSRIs, SNRIs), neonatal respiratory distress (SSRIs), pulmonary HTN (SSRIs, particularly late in pregnancy), major malformations (fluoxetine, paroxetine, and escitalopram), and cardiac malformations (paroxetine, venlafaxine, bupropion).
 Negative studies are not summarized here, but for most outcomes w/ studies showing a positive association, other studies showed no association.
 Consistent direction of effect for most outcomes Reasonably precise.
 Unlikely, most included limited number of outcomes and used medical records to ascertain exposure and outcomes.
 Good No RCTs; only observational evidence, so causality cannot be clearly determined.
 Many studies compared harms in groups of women with unknown depression status, exaggerating the potential confounding by indication.
 No data was available to examine harms by dose; some did examine harms by length of exposure.
 Most used pharmacy fills to examine exposure, but did not verify women were actually taking antidepressants as prescribed.
-Moderate.
-We are moderately confident that the estimates of effect lies close to the true effect for most reported harms.
 Only approximately one-third of studies were conducted in the United States, but the majority of the remaining was conducted in Europe, and applicability is likely moderately good.